 Browse Articles about Conflict

-|Yellowstone Forest Reserve||John Clayton|
+|Teton Forest Reserve||John Clayton|

 The Connor Battlefield is a park on Tongue River in Ranchester, Wyo., marking the spot where Brig.
 Gen. Patrick Connor and about 475 U.S. troops and Pawnee scouts in August 1865 attacked a village of 500 Arapaho under the leadership of Black Bear and Old David.
 The Arapaho suffered 33 killed, and the troops burned their lodges and drove off most of the horse herd.
 Today the park offers picnic grounds, a campground and a monument to the event.